5 Written Questions

 5 Multiple Choice Questions

-- all interfaces within the classful address space have the same subnet mask
+- all nodes in the network use the same subnet mask

 5 True/False Questions